 With the craze for athletic wear in full gear during the ’80s, athletic shoes were a prominent feature of the footwear market.
 Brands such as Nike, Adidas, Reebok, Converse, Puma, and Pony partnered with important figures in the sports world to promote their shoes.
 With an explosion of new options in various colors, brands, and styles, it’s fitting that the ’80s was the birthplace of the sneakerhead movement.
 Shop retro sneakers.

 For as bold and out-of-this world ’80s fashions were, the shoes were basic.
-Classic pumps, canvas sneakers, moccasins, penny loafers, boots, and sandals were not new inventions.
+Classic pumps, canvas sneakers, moccasins, wedges, penny loafers, boots, and sandals were not new inventions.
 These classics paired well with the latest trends while remaining neutral to the overall outfit.

 Pumps were worn by the working woman to the office, so many came in basic colors (black, red, navy, white) with minimal decoration.
 Visual interest was typically added through texture (woven, snakeskin/crocodile texture, perforations) or details such as a small bow or contrasting toe cap.
 A basic pump for workwear would typically have a heel height between 1-½” and 2-¼”.